If you’re ready to lower your $100 a month cable or satellite TV bill, Sling TV is one of the best options to consider.

-Before you make any moves with your pay TV service, comparison-shop and give your current cable or satellite provider a call to see if they offer a skinny bundle at a lower rate.
+Before you make any moves, shop around and give your current cable or satellite provider a call to see if they offer a skinny bundle at a lower rate.

 If that’s the case, you may be able to get more of the channels you want for less than you’re paying right now!

 Team Clark has tested out all of the major live TV streaming services over the past year or so.
 We have a list of their pros and cons in our guide to the best live TV streaming plans and deals!